By Lucy Gornall

 Ideally, three to four sets of each exercise is a great workout.
-“If you’re looking to build muscle in your bum you should be looking at 8-12 reps of each move.
-For the majority of people this would work perfectly,” says Jack.
+“If you’re looking to build muscle in your bum, you should be looking at 8-12 reps of each move.
+For the majority of people this would work perfectly,” says Jack Claxon.

 When should you replace your resistance band?

-“A good quality resistance band should have a typical lifespan of up to two to three years at its best quality, although overuse, and general wear and tear can occur,” says Jack.
-He gave us some tips on how to look after resistance bands.
+“A good quality resistance band should have a typical lifespan of up to two to three years at its best quality, although overuse and general wear and tear can occur,” says Claxon.
+He gave us some tips on how to look after resistance bands:

 - Go for thickness as they’re usually a higher quality